Scaling & Root Planing – McKinney, TX

 The First Line of Defense Against Gum Disease

 Have you noticed that your gums are discolored, or that they bleed easily when you brush your teeth?
 It is possible that you have a form of gum disease.
 Dr. Hegazin provides gentle, effective services to address this condition — including scaling and root planing in McKinney.
-On this page, you will learn more about these treatments and how they can help your gums to regain their health and strength.
-When you are ready to schedule your periodontal (gum) checkup, contact Marble Dental Care.
+On this page, you will learn more about these gum disease treatments and how they can help your gums to regain their health and strength.
+When you are ready to schedule your periodontal (gum) checkup, contact Marble Dental McKinney.

 How Do Scaling and Root Planing Work?

 Scaling and root planing are two parts of a particular type of gum disease treatment in McKinney:

 Scaling is the process of removing plaque and tartar from the teeth, both above and below the gum line.
 We use special tools that have more cleaning power than any at-home oral hygiene products.
 Once the plaque and tartar are gone, most of the harmful, gum disease-causing bacteria will also be gone from your mouth.

 Root planing is the process of smoothing out the tooth roots.
 This makes it more difficult for harmful bacteria to cling to them.
 It also gives the gums a chance to reattach to the teeth and recover from the gum disease infection.

 Depending on the extent of your gum disease, scaling and root planing may take place across one, two, or more appointments.
 Your dentist in McKinney will use a numbing agent during your sessions so you are comfortable.
 We also offer sedation dentistry options, including nitrous oxide and oral conscious sedation, to ensure our patients are as comfortable as possible.

 After scaling and root planing, your teeth and gums may be sore for a few days.
 Your teeth may also experience a slight increase in sensitivity to hot and cold.
 To encourage healing of your gums: